How to Fix the “SSL Handshake Failed” Error Easily

 Check Certificate is valid Date for Fix the “SSL Handshake Failed” Error

-Now, in the Certificate Viewer, locate the “Validity period” section and check the expiration date of your SSL certificate.
+In the Certificate Viewer, find the "Validity period" section and check the expiration date.

 View Your SSL Validity Period For Fix the “SSL Handshake Failed” Error